JvanKatwijk/qt-dab/README.md

 is shown as well.

 The buttons at the top of the widget control dumping the audio (".wav" file) resp. the AAC frames into a file.
+The latter can be processed by e.g. VLC.
-The three quality indicators for DAB+ give success rates of resp. detecting a DAB+ frame, the RS error repair and the AAC decoding.
+The three progress bars (quality indicators) for DAB+ give success rates of resp. detecting a DAB+ frame, the RS error repair and the AAC decoding.
-(For "old" DAB transmissions a single quality indicator appears.
+(For "old" DAB transmissions only a single quality indicator appears.

 The - in the picture red - label with text "mot available" turns green if in the selected service mot data (usually slides or text) is detected.